 In an email dated September 30, 2008, a GM representative informed Robert Gordon ("Gordon"), a real estate partner at Mayer Brown, GM's counsel, who was then responsible for the Synthetic Lease, that GM planned to repay the amount due under the Synthetic Lease.
-GM requested that Mayer Brown "prepare the documents necessary for [JPMorgan and the Lenders] to be paid off for the obligations on that synthetic lease and to release their interest in those properties."
-Gordon assigned this work to Ryan Green ("Green"), a Mayer Brown real estate associate.
-Green was to draft the documents necessary for "the termination and payoff of the synthetic lease."
-Gordon also asked Green to "put together [a] checklist draft"-referring to a checklist of the required documents for the release and transfer of the Synthetic Lease Properties, including "an initial draft of a brief checklist of required documents for the release and transfer."
+GM requested that Mayer Brown "prepare the documents necessary for [JPMorgan and the Lenders] to be paid off for the obligations on that synthetic lease and to release their interest in those properties."15 Gordon assigned this work to Ryan Green ("Green"), a Mayer Brown real estate associate.
+Green was to draft the documents necessary for "the termination and payoff of the

-The other 26 were localized fixture filings, in the various counties in the United States where fixture collateral was located.
+14 The other 26 were localized fixture filings, in the various counties in the United States where fixture collateral was located.

-Gordon Dep.
+15 Gordon Dep.
 6 (Callagy Decl.
 Exh.
 4); 9/30/08 Sundaram Email (Callagy Decl.
 Exh.
 12).